-- Review the candidates interviewed with the Search Committee. - Document all decisions, comparing credentials and qualifications of the semi-finalists, evaluate candidates on their qualifications and the full range of strengths, contributions and ability to work well within the department. - Consider only the candidate's ability to perform the essential functions of the job and avoid making assumptions based on perceived race, - ethnic background, religion, marital or familial status, age, disability, sexual orientation, or veteran status. - Ensure the final discussion of the candidates' remains focused on the search criteria and evidence about the qualifications of the candidates for the position.
+- Review the candidates interviewed with the Search Committee. - Document all decisions, comparing credentials and qualifications of the semi-finalists, evaluate candidates on their qualifications and the full range of strengths, contributions and ability to work well within the department. - Consider only the candidate's ability to perform the essential functions of the job and avoid making assumptions based on perceived race, ethnic background, religion, marital or familial status, age, disability, sexual orientation, or military status.

+Ensure the final discussion of the candidates' remains focused on the search criteria and evidence about the qualifications of the candidates for the position.
 Do not engage in or permit others to engage in discussion of personal characteristics that are not job-relevant, or global evaluations unsupported by specific evidence.

 It is common to administer candidate reference checks after interviews have been conducted and final candidates are under consideration.
 It is important to verify the accuracy of a candidate's background that was presented during the search/interview process.
 We require at least 2 professional references for the finalist.
-One of the two reference providers needs to be a previous or current supervisor of the candidate.